 Attorneys don’t simply take the word of their clients when it comes to preparing a case or legal document.
-They do their due diligence – preforming the legal research, electronic discovery, and in-depth investigation needed to produce the actual data and background information necessary to deliver an informed and fact-based assessment to their clients on what decisions should be made or options which are available to them.
-Due diligence is often cited during contract negotiations, during the M&A process, in financial transactions, and contracts which require regulatory compliance.
+They do their due diligence – performing the legal research, electronic discovery, and in-depth investigation needed to produce the actual data and background information necessary to deliver an informed and fact-based assessment to their clients on what decisions should be made or options which are available to them.
+Due diligence is often cited during contract negotiations, during the M&A process, in financial transactions, and contracts that require regulatory compliance.
 Proper due diligence can have positive financial implications for the client whose attorney has used these AI tools most effectively.

 6. Contract Review

 Lengthy contract reviews can limit how quickly business gets done and can cost clients a large amount of money.
 They know that hiring a law firm to review their business contracts is necessary but want it to be cost-effective, fast and as painless as possible.
-AI-based software is making long drawn out contract reviews, including the sorting of documents, summarizing content and identifying important requirements or conditions a thing of the past by cutting the time to review contracts in half.
+AI-based software is making long drawn out contract reviews, including the sorting of documents, summarizing the content and identifying important requirements or conditions a thing of the past by cutting the time to review contracts in half.

 7. Intellectual Property